forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 Cloud Storage buckets have ACLs that can grant public access to your Cloud Storage bucket and objects.
-The bucket scanner supports a blacklist mode, to ensure unauthorized users don't gain access to your GCS bucket.
+The bucket scanner supports a blacklist mode, to ensure unauthorized users don't gain access to your Cloud Storage bucket.

 For examples of how to define scanner rules for your Cloud Storage buckets, see the [`bucket_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/bucket_rules.yaml) rule file.